-Now you have a new alternative to earn income from your land and provide additional financial security for your family for years to come, without negatively impacting your land or the environment.
+Now you have an alternative to earn income from your land and provide additional financial security for your family for years to come, without negatively impacting your land or the environment.
+SunEast works with landowners to build state-of-the-art, safe and environmentally sound solar projects.
 By dedicating your land to the development of a solar facility, you can make a larger and more sustainable contribution to both your bottom line and your community.

 How much land is needed to build a solar facility?

 Most projects we are developing require a minimum of 100 acres.

 How will my land be developed?

 You enter into an option agreement for the development of a new state-of-the-art solar facility